DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-05-18-adding-study-sites.md

 ---
 title: Adding ‘Study sites’
-description: We added a way for providers to add ‘Study sites’ to their account using Get Information about Schools (GIAS) data
+description: We added a way for providers to add ‘Study sites’ to their account using Get information about schools (GIAS) data
 date: 2023-05-18
 tags:
   - locations